tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 Statistics of spatial reweighting
 ---------------------------------

-Let's have a look at the statistics saved by ourselves as well as those saved by :class:`~disstans.solvers.SpatialSolver` into its attribute :attr:`~disstans.solvers.SpatialSolver.last_statistics`.
+Let's have a look at the statistics saved by ourselves as well as those returned by :meth:`~disstans.network.Network.spatialfit` into the ``stats`` dictionary.
 The first three variables contain the key numbers we used before to show how the spatial reweighting not only reduces the total number of splines used, but also the number of *unique* splines used across the network.